 Not all credit providers will be able to provide the same assistance, and not all hardship arrangements will be the same.
 Finance One is a non-bank lender.
 It cannot accept deposits and loan those funds out to customers.
 It needs to source its funds elsewhere, which comes at a higher cost.
 Finance One is therefore not a subscriber to the Banking Code of Practice.

-What happens after my hardship arrangement?
+What happens after my hardship arrangement has ended?